Skip to content

 }

 Showing examples is more effective than explaining rules.
-The model learns from patterns.
+2-3 examples are usually enough.

 Classify these tweets by sentiment.